 - It helps to create relevant test cases and scenarios.

 - It helps to prioritize the fixing of software bugs.
-For example: a software bug categorized as security defect could be prioritized and resolved faster as compared to a software bug classified as performance defect.
+For example, a software bug categorized as a security defect could be prioritized and resolved faster as compared to a software bug classified as a performance defect.

 - It makes the testing process faster and more efficient.

-- It may have impact on the contract with the client.
-Sometimes, client accept the interim solution even with certain categories of Software Bugs.
+- It may have an impact on the contract with the client.
+Sometimes, clients accept the interim solution even with certain categories of Software Bugs.